SQ-WARE/Documentation/docs/bugs.md

 ---

 ## Recognition Categories
-!!! note "Minecraft Compliance"
+!!! note "Recognition System"
     On Minecraft servers and all supported games, bug bounty recognition is awarded as Points via our in-game recognition systems.
-Tokens are not awarded directly in any game client.
-Points may be exchangeable for the Token in the future once available.
 The Token is used for governance rights and platform use only.

 <div class="grid cards" markdown>